nanoporetech/megalodon/docs/common_arguments.rst

 - ``--live-processing``

   - As of version 2.2, Megalodon now supports live run processing.
-  - Activate live processing mode by simply adding the ``--live-processing`` argument and specifying the MinKNOW output directory as the Megalodon FAST5 directory.
+  - Activate live processing mode by simply adding the ``--live-processing`` argument and specifying the MinKNOW output directory as the input FAST5 directory.
   - Megalodon will continue to search for FAST5s until the ``final_summary*`` file is created by MinKNOW, indicating data production has completed.
 - ``--outputs``